lukewestby/elm-http-builder/README.md

 [![ICARE](https://icarebadge.com/ICARE-white.png)](https://icarebadge.com)
 [![Build Status](https://travis-ci.org/lukewestby/elm-http-builder.svg?branch=master)](https://travis-ci.org/lukewestby/elm-http-builder)

-Chainable functions for building HTTP requests and composable functions for handling responses.
+Chainable functions for building HTTP requests.

 **Need help?
 Join the #http channel in the [Elm Slack](https://elmlang.herokuapp.com)!**

-> Thanks to @fredcy, @rileylark, and @etaque for the original discussion of the API
+> Thanks to @fredcy, @rileylark, and @etaque for the original discussion of the API, and to @knewter for pairing and discussion on the 0.18 upgrade.

 ## Example